haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 “He’s a conceited one,” he chuckled.

-“He likes to hear folk talk about him.

-and curious—bless me, there never was his like for curiosity and meddling.
+“He likes to hear folk talk about him. and curious—bless me, there never was his like for curiosity and meddling.

 He’s always coming to see what I’m planting.

-He knows all the things Mester Craven never troubles hissel’ to find out.
+He knows all the things Mester Craven never troubles himself to find out.
 He’s the head gardener, he is.”

 The robin hopped about busily pecking the soil and now and then stopped and looked at them a little.